End of US highway 98 |

 |

-*US 98 was officially truncated to Bude in 1999, reducing its total length to 928.0 miles.
-However, it was signed to Washington until 2008, and in 2010 new signage in Natchez included references to US 98.
-So as of 2020 its signposted length was 962.5 miles (more below).
+*In 1999 Mississippi internally truncated US 98 to Bude, reducing its total length to 928.0 miles.
+However, US 98 was still signposted to Washington until 2008, and then in 2010 new signage in Natchez included references to US 98.
+So as of 2020 US 98's signposted length was 962.5 miles (more below).
 US 98's maximum historical extent was 965.3 miles (to the Louisiana state line).
 Also note: although US 98 is signed east-west at both of its endpoints, it is signed north-south along a 300-some-mile segment through peninsular Florida (between Perry and the Okeechobee-Martin county line, which is roughly between the city of Okeechobee and Port Mayaca).
-That's about half of US 98's Florida mileage, and about one-third of its overall mileage.
+That is about half of US 98's Florida mileage, and about one-third of its overall mileage.

 US 98 was commissioned in 1933; at the time it was an intra-state route, with its east end in Apalachicola, and its west end in Pensacola.
 In 1955 US 98 was extended west to Natchez.
 In late 1951 AASHO approved FDoT's request to extend US 98 to its present terminus in West Palm Beach...